bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_rn_making_of.md

       )
 ```

-Once done we can use these parameters to create a bdk wallet using the native android bdk library:
+Once done we can use these parameters to create a BDK wallet using the native android BDK library:

 ```kotlin
 var wallet: BdkWallet = BdkWallet(